-Smoking contributes to a number of serious health problems, including heart disease, stroke, and cancer.
-But many people don't know that regular smoking also affects your vision and eye health.
-Keep on reading to learn more about how smoking can damage your eyes:
+Smoking contributes to many serious health problems - heart disease, stroke, and cancer.
+But many people don't know regular smoking also affects your vision and eye health.
+Keep on reading to learn more about how smoking damages your eyes:

 How smoking affects the eyes?